What is a care home top-up fee?

 This issue has resulted in legal action against at least one major care home provider.

-What are the alternatives to a care home top-up?
+What are the alternatives to top-up fees?

 A top-up fee is paid when the budget provided by a local authority is not sufficient to pay the fees of your preferred care home.
-If you believe this shortfall in funding is because essential care needs have not been included in your care plan, you can contact the local authority and request a new needs assessment.
+If you believe this shortfall in funding is because essential care needs have not been included in your care plan, you should contact the local authority and request a new needs assessment.

 You will need to provide a reason to support your request.
 This might be that: